-Rahul Khisti, Director of Pharmacy Operations and Compliance
+Rahul Khisti, VP of Pharmacy Operations and Compliance

 Rahul Khisti has several years of experience in community pharmacy and pharmacology.
 He is a registered pharmacist and has graduated with Doctorate in pharmacy from Nagpur University.
 Rahul is also a Certified Pharmacy Benefits Specialist.
 He has Postdoctoral research experience in neuropharmacology from UNC-Chapel Hill and Virginia Commonwealth University.
 His primary focus at TransparentRx is planning, organizing and coordinating functions relating to the operation of the business.
 He coordinates with different departments to achieve optimal work production across the board.
 Rahul enjoys road cycling, playing tennis, and karaoke.

 Venus Firouzehee, Sr. Clinical Advisor